-Eldred Township was formed November 16, 1858 by order of the court, having been taken wholly from Hepburn Township, containing rolling hills with many fine farms.
+Eldred Township was formed November 16, 1858, by order of the court, having been taken wholly from Hepburn Township, containing rolling hills with many fine farms.
 John F. Meginness wrote in 1892 that Eldred Township lies directly east of Hepburn and extends from there to Loyalsock Creek, and is the thirty-seventh in size, with an area of 7,680 acres.

 This region was within the original timber belt which once covered the hill country bordering the wide valley along the river.
 It was a dense mass of vegetation and timber that only admitted a dim twilight on the brightest day.
 The timber included white pine, hemlock, birch, maple and poplar trees along with other hard woods and shared the geography with dense thickets of rhododendron, witch hazel and other growth found in forest shade.

-Not only deer, bear and other edible animals were numerous, but the terrors of the forest, wolves, panthers, wildcats and minor beasts prowled the area.
+Deer, bear and other edible animals were numerous, but the terrors of the forest were present as well.
+Wolves, panthers, wildcats and minor beasts prowled the area.

 Samuel Carpenter cleared the land for the village of Warrensville, the only village in the township.
 He was a very active and enterprising man.
-He built a combined saw and grist mill and later added a carding machine (a mechanical process that disentangles, cleans and intermixes fibers to produce a continuous web).
+He built a combined saw and grist mill, while later added a carding machine (a mechanical process that disentangles, cleans and intermixes fibers to produce a continuous web).
 In 1807 Nicholas Flieger came from England and married Leah, the aunt of Samuel Carpenter.
 He became a miller in this area.
-Henry Kettering ran a blacksmith shop and Charles Henxler had a wheelwright shop and John Hoffman ran a store.
-Along with those businesses, there were tanners, tailors, shoemakers, weavers, spinners, farmers, teamsters and laborer before the village even became an established place.
+Henry Kettering ran a blacksmith shop, Charles Henxler had a wheelwright shop, and John Hoffman ran a store.
+Along with those businesses, there were tanners, tailors, shoemakers, weavers, spinners, farmers, teamsters, and laborers before the village even became an established place.

-In 1841, John Weisel laid out the village with streets and alleys and the population of the village soon increased to 200 people.
+In 1841, John Weisel laid out the village with streets and alleys.
+The population of the village soon increased to 200 people.
 The village is still in this format, but the 2000 census reported the population to be 2,178 people.

 The residents of Eldred Township had to travel to Williamsport to vote at the post office.
-This became a hardship and an inconvenience so a post office was needed in the township and a name was needed for the village.
+This became a hardship and an inconvenience, so a post office was needed in the township and a name was needed for the village.
 Some wanted to call it Johnstown after John Weisel, some wanted Sidneyville for Mrs. Weisel but because women were not recognized publically, that was not passed.
-Livingston was another name that was proposed for the English explorer and missionary but the younger residents wanted to name it in memory of General Warren, the hero of Bunker Hill.
-That name finally was adopted and the post office was established July 25, 1842 with James Torbet as postmaster.
+Livingston was another name that was proposed for the English explorer and missionary, however, the younger residents wanted to name it in memory of General Warren, the hero of Bunker Hill.
+Therefore, the Warrensville name was finally adopted, and the post office was established July 25, 1842, with James Torbet as postmaster.

 In the early history of Eldred Township, the religious sect known as Christian was popular.
-These persons worshiped in homes, barns and the school until their church was built near the cemetery and school at Christian Hill.
+People worshiped in homes, barns, and the school until their church was built near the cemetery and school at Christian Hill.
 Methodist prospered for many years in the area along with the Baptist faith.
 The Dunkers came to the area west of Eldred Township in 1805 and settled in Blooming Grove.
-In 1807 and 1817, more Dunkards arrived to the area, and the younger generation wanted a less strict religion so in 1839, the German Baptist Church was created and was originally called the Eldred Church.
+In 1807 and 1817, more Dunkards arrived in the area, and the younger generation wanted a less strict religion.
+So, in 1839, the German Baptist Church was created and was originally called the Eldred Church.
 In 1884, the Baptist Church was rebuilt and in 1900 the parsonage was built next to the church.
-The service was conducted in both German and English but later the German language was dropped.
+The service was conducted in both German and English, but later the German language was dropped.

-Eldred Township is bordered by the unincorporated village of Balls Mills, Hepburn Township to the west, Gamble Township to the north, Plunketts Creek and Upper Fairfield to the east, following the course of Loyalsock Creek, and Loyalsock Township to the south.
+Eldred Township is bordered by the unincorporated village of Balls Mills, Hepburn Township to the west.
+Gamble Township to the north.
+Plunketts Creek Township and Upper Fairfield Township are to the east, following the course of Loyalsock Creek.
+Loyalsock Township to the south.

 Mill Creek is the principal stream running through the township.
 It empties into the Loyalsock Creek about 1 mile above Montoursville.
-Its tributaries are Sugar Camp Creek and Caleb’s Creek and Lick Run.
+Its tributaries are Sugar Camp Creek, Caleb’s Creek, and Lick Run.
 Miller’s Run is in the southwestern part of the township and empties into the Susquehanna River.